pablodanielrey/echallenge/README.md

 5 - structure of microservices, it can scale horizontally.
 6 - io bounded processing. so it's better async processing, not parallel.

-the database of choice = document oriented, json format ---> mongodb
+database of choice = document oriented, json format ---> mongodb

-  -- it's a pitty because the prototype y implemented was with postgres -- (reimplementation day)
+  -- it's a pitty because the prototype i've implemented was with postgres -- (reimplementation day)

-the auth
+The auth
 1 - user + credentials (2 entities) needs relations to one another.
 2 - in the furute could be more than one auth system. like user+pass, qrcode, etc.
 3 - historic storage of credentials to check for reuse.
 4 - fixed or semi fixed schema, can change very little across time.

-the database of choice = relational --> postgresql
+database of choice = relational --> postgresql

 ### Async vs Sync